awsdocs/amazon-vpc-user-guide/doc_source/create-endpoint-service.md

 1. In the navigation pane, choose **Endpoint Services**, **Create Endpoint Service**\.

-1. For **Associate Network Load Balancers**, select the Network Load Balancers to associate with the endpoint service\.
+1. For **Associate Load Balancers**, select the Network Load Balancers to associate with the endpoint service\.

 1. For **Require acceptance for endpoint**, select the check box to accept connection requests to your service manually\.
 If you do not select this option, endpoint connections are automatically accepted\.

-1. To associate a private DNS name with the service, select **Enable private DNS** name, and then for** Private DNS name**, enter the private DNS name\.
+1. To associate a private DNS name with the service, select **Enable private DNS name**, and then for **Private DNS name**, enter the private DNS name\.

 1. \(Optional\) Add or remove a tag\.